Captain Cook Highway: Route description

 The Captain Cook Highway commences at the northern end of the Bruce Highway (Mulgrave Road), in the Cairns CBD.
 It runs through the CBD and the suburbs of Cairns North and Aeroglen as Sheridan Street, with a speed limit of 60km/h.
 In this section, it intersects with Airport Drive, providing a connection to Cairns Airport.
 After the intersection with Aeroglen Drive, the northerly and southerly directions of the highway become separated by a median and the speed limit increases to 80km/h.
 It runs as National Route 1 north past the suburbs of Machans Beach, Holloways Beach, and Yorkeys Knob, until it reaches the intersection of the Cairns Western Arterial Road towards the Redlynch Valley.

-As of November 25th, 2021, the highway branches off from this intersection onto the Smithfield Bypass; a two-lane section of highway which follows a path to the east of the Smithfield business center.
+As of 25 November 2021, the highway branches off from this intersection onto the Smithfield Bypass (now renamed Kudakai Crossland Connection); a two-lane highway which follows a path to the east of the Smithfield business centre.
 This was constructed at a cost of $164 million.

 The original route continues north to the intersection of the Kennedy Highway in Smithfield, next to the Smithfield Shopping Centre.
 From this intersection, the highway continues north to the intersection of McGregor road, next to James Cook University, where it joins with the Smithfield Bypass.
 The two routes recombine and continue north as State Route 44 past the suburbs of Trinity Park, Trinity Beach, Kewarra Beach, Clifton Beach, Palm Cove, and Ellis Beach.
-It then continues along the coast through Wangetti and Craiglie, before turning north-west to its terminus in Mossman.
+It then continues along the coast through Wangetti, Craiglie and Killaloe, then west between Bonnie Doon in the north and Cassowary and Shannonvale in the south, where it passes the exit to Mossman-Mount Molloy Road (State Route 44) to the south, before turning north-west to its terminus in Mossman.

+History

+A coastal highway connecting Cairns to Port Douglas was first proposed in 1918.

+Construction of the original route began in 1931, and the highway was officially opened on 17 December 1933.
+It originally opened as a toll road.
+Its original route north of Cairns passed through Stratford and crossed the Barron River over the Kamerunga Lower Bridge, as the planned bridge at Stratford was beset by delays.
+The wooden highway bridge at Stratford was opened to traffic while still incomplete via temporary spans after an unnamed cyclone caused flooding that swept away parts of the unfinished bridge in 1934.

+The highway was originally unsealed, and sealing works took place through 1938–1940, with the last section sealed in 1945.
+The highway's toll was abolished in 1946.

+In 1977, construction of a new bridge crossing over the Barron River at Stratford took place.
+The bridge officially opened on 16 December 1977.
+The bridge was named the William Walter Mason Bridge on 12 August 1978.
+The bridge and highway were duplicated at Stratford in 1988.

+The highway was closed in December 2023 after heavy rain linked to Cyclone Jasper caused landslips, debris and significant damage north of Palm Cove to Port Douglas.
+Reopening occurred on the 20 January 2024.